 The Company has operated at a loss since its inception in 2003 and has no recurring revenue from operations.
 The Company anticipates that losses will continue for the foreseeable future.
-As of June 30, 2022, the Company had approximately \$60.0 million of cash and cash equivalents.
-The Company's accumulated deficit at June 30, 2022 was approximately \$862.6 million.
+As of September 30, 2022, the Company had approximately \$37.8 million of cash and cash equivalents and \$13.9 million of restricted cash related to the Company's debt agreement (see Note 4).
+The Company's accumulated deficit at September 30, 2022 was approximately \$871.5 million.
 Given its current development plans and cash management efforts, the Company anticipates cash resources will be sufficient to fund operations into the second quarter of 2023.
-The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing or to achieve profitable operations, as to which no assurances can be given.
+The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing, as to which no assurances can be given.
 Cash requirements may vary materially from those now planned because of changes in the Company's focus and direction of its research and development programs, competitive and technical advances, patent developments, regulatory changes or other developments.
 If adequate additional funds are not available when required, management may need to curtail its development efforts and planned operations to conserve cash.